majianjia/nnom/docs/api_properties.md

 **Arguments**

 - ** h:** size of kernel in H, or number of row, or y axis in image.
-- ** w:** size of kernel in W, or number of row, or x axis in image.
+- ** w:** size of kernel in W, or number of column, or x axis in image.

 **Return**